MauricioLimaJR/Desafios-Resolvidos/The 3n+1 problem/readme.txt

    -Or copy the code on 'The 3n + 1 problem/man.c' arquive and run on
      another IDE program (compiler for ANSI C);

+The first folder contains the code to UVA Oline Jugde.
+My runtime execution is 0.020.

-The program already is working, but I'll change the code for get a less run time.
+So, the program already is working, but I'll change the code for get a less run time.